vinothmdev/word-monster/README.md

 ---
 Word Monster is a game based on the classic 'hangman' game, where the user has to figure out a word by guessing one letter at a time.
 The game is over when the user has guessed incorrectly 7 times, or when they have revealed the word by guessing all the correct letters.
 For this version, instead of drawing part of the hangman for each wrong guess, there is a 'monster' character with obstacles between it and the trophy.
 Each wrong guess erases an obstacle and the monster claims the trophy on the seventh wrong guess.
 The reason for using this character instead of the classic hangman is to make it a bit more friendly and light-hearted.

-The game is aimed at children as a way of helping them to learn words and how they are spelled, in a fun way.
+The game is aimed at school-age children as a way of helping them to learn words and how they are spelled, in a fun way.
 It is also designed to appeal to adults in a nostalgic way, since many played hangman as children and the style of the game is reminiscent of old video games.

 #### User’s goals:
 - the game's users want to practice their spelling